pyblish/pyblish-base/docs/index.rst

 Documentation Overview
 ======================

-Welcome to the documentation of Publish v\ |version|.
+Welcome to the documentation of Pyblish v\ |version|.

 Contents: